Thank you! Our expert will call you shortly.

 Reaching the Wooden Bridge

-When you get to Gartang Gali, the view is one of the most beautiful you will ever see.
+When you get to Gartang valley, the view is one of the most beautiful you will ever see.
 The bridge is constructed from strong wooden beams and is built against the cliff face.
 It is a unique experience to walk on it; every step is thrilling and filled with awe as one looks at the valley below.

 The View

 The Jadung Valley unfolds in all its glory, with the Bhagirathi River snaking through it.
 On a clear day, you can see the snow-capped peaks of the Himalayas in the distance.
-The combination of natural beauty and the thrill of standing on this historic bridge makes it a moment to remember
+The combination of natural beauty and the thrill of standing on this historic bridge makes it a moment to remember.

-Flora and Fauna
+Flora and Fauna around Gartang Valley

 The trek goes through the forests of Gangotri National Park, which is full of a variety of trees, plants, animals, and birds.
 Keep an eye out for:

-Flora: The Deodar, pine, and oak trees; flowers during the flowering season
+Flora : The Deodar, pine, and oak trees; flowers during the flowering season

-Fauna: Himalayan Monal (the state bird of Uttarakhand), musk deer, Himalayan tahr, and many species of butterflies.
+Fauna : Himalayan Monal (the state bird of Uttarakhand), musk deer, Himalayan tahr, and many species of butterflies.

 Sightseeing Places to Visit Around Gartang Gali

-When planning to visit Gartang Gali, you will be glad to learn that this area is surrounded by other wonderful places of interest that cut across the spectrum of religious, natural, historical, and adventurous attractions.
+When planning to visit Gartang Valley, you will be glad to learn that this area is surrounded by other wonderful places of interest that cut across the spectrum of religious, natural, historical, and adventurous attractions.
 Here’s a detailed look at the nearby attractions you simply cannot miss:

 Gangotri Temple

-Sitting at a distance of about 23 km from Gartang Gali, the Gangotri Temple is one of the most important temples in India.
-It is part of the Char Dham Yatra package, which also includes Badrinath, Kedarnath, and Yamunotri.
+Sitting at a distance of about 23 km from Gartang Valley, the Gangotri Temple is one of the most important temples in India.
+It is part of the Char Dham Yatra package , which also includes Badrinath, Kedarnath, and Yamunotri.
 This temple, located at the source of the holy river Ganga, holds immense significance for Hindus as it is dedicated to the Goddess Ganga.
 Many devotees planning a Kedarnath trip also visit Gangotri to complete their spiritual journey.
 While the Kedarnath trek offers a more adventurous route, the serene atmosphere of Gangotri Temple provides a tranquil and divine experience, making it a must-visit for pilgrims.

-History and Significance
+History and Significance of Gartang Gali

 The temple was built in the early part of the eighteenth century by the Gorkha General Amar Singh Thapa.
 It is said that this is the place where King Bhagirath did penance to get the goddess Ganga to descend on earth to cleanse the mortal remains of his forefathers.